About this item

 Highlights

-- Lex Lu argues in Appearance Politics that crafting an appealing and powerful outward image has long been an essential political instrument in China.
+- In Appearance Politics, Lex Lu argues that crafting an appealing and powerful outward image has long been a critical political tool in China.

 - About the Author: Lex Lu is Associate Professor in History at Clark University.